imaansaleem/Games/Alien-Path-Game/README.md

 | Empty Space  |            | Just an empty space on the board.                      |
 | Trail        | .          | Left by Alien when it moves.                           |
 |              |            | Reset to a random game object (except Trail) after Alien’s turn ends. |

+### 6.5.
+Game Controls
+The player plays the game by typing commands.
+The following shows the commands:

 | Command | Description                                                |
 |---------|------------------------------------------------------------|